-“Journey is the destination” as cliché as it might sound it perfectly encompasses travelling to Kel Suu is perfectly described by those words.
-First time I ever drove to Kel Suu with friends we never made it to the lake.
+“Journey is the destination” as cliché as it might sound it perfectly encompasses travelling to Kel Suu.
+Many years ago when i drove to Kel Suu for the first time with friends we never made it to the lake.
 Came up 50 km short before realizing that we didn’t have enough gas to make it to Kel Suu and back to At Bashy where we’d find the first gas station on that stretch.
-Though we I didn’t get to see the lake that I was not disappointed at all.
+Though we didn’t get to see the lake that day I was not disappointed at all.
 As a person who doesn’t plan his travels and loves road trips I had a blast.
 Enjoyed my friends company, loved driving on smooth asphalt that stretches till the Chinese border as well as barely visible treks after the turn from the highway.
 Still fondly remember me and my friends trying to start a campfire with dry yak dung by a river we couldn’t cross due to high waters.
 My point is this - when you take off to go to Kel Suu make as many stops as possible along the way, take small detours off the main road, try and take pictures of curious gazes of cheeky marmots.

 Kel Suu located just 12km from the Chinese border and over 3500m above sea level Kel-Suu is also one of the countries most remote destinations.
 It takes about 12-13 hours to travel there from Bishkek.
 Requires a border pass and lodging can’t be booked online.
 Once you are there you can trek, enjoy horseback riding, or a trip on a boat.
 Now, let us tell you everything in order :)